OhmKulkarni/Rent_Prediction/README.md

-A comparison of various basic ML algorithms on a kaggle rent prediciton dataset.
+A comparison of various basic ML algorithms on a kaggle rent prediction dataset.